Eddevinc/files2/wvd-in-a-day/11-Setup-FsLogix.md

    ![ws name.](media/a88.png)

-   > This will enable access of your storage account on public network so that you can see the user profiles stored in the fileshare.
+>**Note:** This will enable access of your storage account on public network so that you can see the user profiles stored in the fileshare.

 4. Now click on **Overview** and open **Fileshare**.